-The 26-year-old played 30 times for the U's last season and went on to make a real impression with the Stags' fans thanks to his energetic and determined displays.
+The 28-year-old played 30 times for the U's in the 2015/16 season and went on to make a real impression with the Stags' fans thanks to his energetic and determined displays.

 The Warrington-born winger progressed through the youth ranks at Lancashire club Burnley before turning professional with the Clarets in 2008.